microsoft/pai/docs/user/remote_develeoment.md

 ## Others

-### PAIPDB
+### PDB

 This tool contains two debug modes:
-- Start remote debugging when job task starts -
+- Trailing remote debugging when job task starts -
 - Inject the breakpoint in source code and start debugging when hit the breakpoint.

-For more details, please refer to [PAIPDB](https://github.com/microsoft/pai/blob/master/contrib/debug-tools/docs/remote-debug-pai-job.md).
+For more details, please refer to [PDB](https://github.com/microsoft/pai/blob/master/contrib/debug-tools/docs/remote-debug-pai-job.md).

 ### Remote-dev-tool